THE BEST RESTAURANTS IN CINQUE TERRE: THE COMPLETE GUIDE TO DISCOVERING EXACTLY WHERE TO EAT LIKE A LOCAL AND WHAT TO EAT

 Viale Alessandro Guidoni 42, 19018 Vernazza, Italy; +39 0187 812222

-Ristorante Miky: Monterosso is the biggest town in Cinque Terre, which means it is also full of tourists.
+Ristorante Miky: Monterosso is the biggest town in Cinque Terre, which is why it’s also full of tourists.
 And finding an authentic restaurant is not an easy task.
-If you go Da Miky, you won’t be disappointed.
-Here you will always find fresh fish of the day, homemade pasta and delicious desserts.
+If you go to Da Miky, you won’t be disappointed.
+Here you will always find fresh fish of the day, homemade pasta, and delicious desserts.
 It’s not cheap, but the food quality makes up for it.

 Via Fegina 104, 60015 Monterosso al Mare, Italy; +39 0187 817608